aptech/docs/docs/CR-vals.rst

        print "Exiting program now";
     endif;

-In this example the key function is used to read keyboard input.
-When key returns a nonzero value, meaning a key has been pressed, the ASCII value it returns is tested to see if it is an uppercase or lowercase 'Y'.
+In this example the :func:`key` function is used to read keyboard input.
+When :func:`key` returns a nonzero value, meaning a key has been pressed, the ASCII value it returns is tested to see if it is an uppercase or lowercase 'Y'.
 If it is, the program will follow the first branch and print: